 No matter how much they try to pretend otherwise, with their tailored suits and speeches filled diplomatic jargon, and their “international forums” and “summits,” all great leaders of nations since the dawn of human civilization have been killers.

 I say all this because I want to make it clear that while acts of violence like this may not seem acceptable to us civilians, we must understand that there are instances where violence is necessary.
+If you don’t believe this, then never watch a movie again, because most movies end with the bad guy getting killed by the good guy.

 This is why most people cannot lead nations.
 Most people–thankfully–are not killers.
 But never forget: we only enjoy lives of luxury and peace because the men in charge of our country are killers who are feared by those who wish us harm.